-Women & Language is published by the College of Liberal Arts and Applied Science at Miami University and is affiliated with the Organization for the Study of Communication, Language, and Gender (OSCLG).
+Women & Language is published by the College of Arts and Sciences at the University of Louisville and is affiliated with the Organization for the Study of Communication, Language, and Gender (OSCLG).
 For more about OSCLG, visit www.osclg.org.

 The following EBSCO databases provide full-text access to Women & Language: